Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

 host to the desired state.
 No matter how often you run the command, it always results in the same desired state.**
 This is what is referred to as the idempotent behavior of Ansible commands: even if you run a command multiple times, the result is always the same.

-> **Note:** In this and the following exercises, you need to execute tasks as a non-root user account.
-To do so, according to the setup instructions in Chapter 2, “Installing Ansible,” you have created a user with the name ansible.
-If you have created a user with a different name, make sure that the name of that specific user is used instead of “user ansible”.

 </details>